jessemiller/HamlPy/readme.md

         --tag TAG             Add self closing tag. eg. --tag macro:endmacro --attr-wrapper {",'}  The character that should wrap element attributes.
                                 This defaults to ' (an apostrophe).
+        --jinja               Makes the necessary changes to be used with Jinja2

 Or to simply convert a file and output the result to your console: